Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there any limitations or restrictions on the period for which an organisation may (or must) retain records?

 Each of the Canadian privacy laws contains a general obligation for organisations to retain personal information for only as long as is necessary to fulfil the purposes for which it was collected, subject to a general standard of reasonableness and any external legal requirements.
-Generally, any personal information that is the subject of a request for access, a complaint or an investigation must be retained as long as necessary to allow the affected individual to exhaust any recourse that he or she may have with respect to the request, complaint or investigation in question.
+Generally, any personal information that is the subject of a request for access, a complaint or an investigation must be retained as long as necessary to allow the affected individual to exhaust any recourse that they may have with respect to the request, complaint or investigation in question.

 A variety of laws that do not specifically relate to privacy also impose, either expressly or by implication, specific retention periods for various types of record that may contain personal information.